Case study · custom software

 - Multi-window workflows.
 Power users needed several documents open in independent OS windows with their own state — outside what tab-based web sessions can durably model.

 - Sustained low-latency interactions on data-heavy views.
-Sub-16ms render budget on workloads that the web platform's scheduling couldn't reliably hit at the volumes the customer base was hitting.
+Frame-rate-critical rendering on workloads the web platform's scheduling couldn't reliably carry at the volumes power users were hitting.

 - Offline-first.
 Customers worked in environments where connectivity was incidental.
 Service workers could not deliver the consistency model the workflow needed.